Kwadwo Mpiani: Political career

 From 2005 to 2009, Mpiani served as Minister for President's Affairs and Chief of Staff of the Presidency of President John Agyekum Kufuor.
-He had oversight of the aviation sector as from 2005 to 2006.
-In April 2006 a whole ministry was and Gloria Akuffo was appointed Minister of Aviation whilst Mpiani remained Minister for President's Affairs and chief of staff.
+He had oversight of the aviation sector from 2005 to 2006.
+In April 2006, a whole ministry was created and Gloria Akuffo was appointed Minister of Aviation whilst Mpiani remained Minister for President's Affairs and Chief of Staff.